July 11, 2025

 • How does my faith inform my identity and worth?

-Tools like journaling, prayer, and therapy can help uncover patterns and triggers that may be hindering your growth.
+Tools like journaling, prayer, and therapy can help you uncover patterns and triggers that may be hindering your growth.
 Even five minutes of quiet reflection each morning can center your mind and remind you of your God-given value.
+One childhood hobby that is said to have mental health benefits is coloring.
+So it might sound crazy but try coloring in an adult coloring book.
+The act of coloring creates a meditative experience for your brain.

 Remember Psalm 139:14—“I praise you because I am fearfully and wonderfully made.”
 This truth remains, no matter what your past relationships looked like.